srulih/miscellaneous/typed_calculator/README.md

-a simple calculator to explore ideas of lexing, constructing a ast and evaluating the ast.
+A simple calculator with type checks to explore ideas of lexing, constructing a ast, evaluating the ast and doing type checking.
 Based on Eli Bendersky's blog and Munificent's book crafting interpreters.